gartram/php_router/README.md

 ##Run the Router

-Use the following code to call the router with the current route (check the .htaccess file in the code listing for the path rewriting).
+Use the following code to call the router with the current route.

 ```php
 $path = '/' . (array_key_exists('query', $_GET) ? $_GET['query'] : '');